 Brighton Tri Club Sunday group rides.

 Every Sunday we meet for a 2-4 hour group ride.
-Under normal circumstances we have two separate groups riding variations of the same route.
+Under normal circumstances we have two separate groups riding the same route.
 The club has a number of qualified ride leaders and coaches and whenever possible they’ll be on hand to lead the groups.
 The ride leaders will pace the groups at 14-15mph and 16-17mph.
 During the Spring/Summer the faster group may go a little quicker but the second group will always be 14-15mph.
 Both groups are “no-drop” groups.
-This means no-one gets left at the roadside with a mechanical and we regroup at the top of climbs.
+This means no-one gets left at the roadside with a mechanical and we regroup at the top of significant climbs.
 Note that whilst we try to provide ride leaders, these are not coached sessions.

 A Few Basic Rules

 Club rides are for members only, prospective members are welcome at Velo on Saturday mornings.

 No Helmet, No ride, No exceptions.

 Please make sure your bike is well maintained, give your tyres a once over for cuts and embedded debris and make sure they are properly inflated

 In the Winter, fit mudguards!
 You might not mind getting wet but other riders in the group don’t want your road spray in their face.
 An ass saver is not a mudguard !